 9. How do I withdraw or take a leave of absence from Caldwell?

 While our hope is to have every student continue at the college, we understand that for various reasons students may need to take a break or leave the community.
-Students should read the “Taking Time Away From The College” webpage to understand which option best works for their situation and then call the Center for Student Success to schedule an appointment to meet with the Director of Advisement (for Traditional Undergraduate Students) or an Academic Advisor in the Center (for Adult Undergraduate Students).
+Students should read the “Taking Time Away From The College” webpage to understand which option best works for their situation and then speak with their advisor.
+Students may submit an online LOA or Withdrawal request through MyCaldwell Portal under the Forms section of the site.
+Students may also visit the Center for Student Success.

 10. How long will it take for me to get my degree?

 It’s up to you.
 Each student makes progress toward their degree at their own pace.
 Some students take up to 18 credits during the spring and fall semesters and up to twelve credits during the summer/winter sessions in order to expedite obtaining their degree.

 Remember that one-half of the course work in your major and your final 30 credits must be completed at Caldwell University.

 Students may refer to the Suggested Four Year Major Plans and should check their unofficial degree audit on MyCaldwell Portal to ensure their individual progress.